 Financial Aid for Online Schools A Guide to Paying for Distance Education

-Higher education costs money, and most students attending universities, colleges, and private online schools need financial aid to pursue undergraduate and graduate degrees.
-According to the National Center for Education Statistics, the percentage of full-time undergraduates at four-year schools receiving financial aid increased from 75 percent in 2007 to 85 percent by 2012.
-At the same time, the percentage of students receiving financial aid at two-year institutions increased from 67 to 79 percent.
-In 2012-13, undergraduate students alone received $185.1 billion in financial aid through federal loans and grants.
+Higher education can get expensive, and most students attending universities, colleges and private online schools need financial aid to pursue their degrees.
+According to the National Center for Education Statistics, in the 2014-2015 school year, 84 percent of students at public 4-year institutions were awarded financial aid and 90 percent at private non-profit 4-year institutions.
+This has increased from 82 and 89 percent, respectively, in the 2009-10 school year.
+At the same time, the percentage of students receiving financial aid at two-year institutions increased from 75 to 79 percent.

 The U.S. Department of Education offers two federal programs for student loans: the William D. Ford Federal Direct Loan Program (sometimes referred to as Stafford Loans), which is the largest federal loan program, and the Federal Perkins Loan Program.
 Under the Direct Loan program four types of financial assistance are offered.
 Take a look at the table below for a break down of each type: